yangjianfeng1208/edge-ai-libraries/libraries/dl-streamer/docs/source/get_started/install/install_guide_ubuntu.md

 ### Step 3: Install the Deep Learning Streamer Pipeline Framework

 > **NOTE:** This step will also install the required dependencies, including the
-> OpenVINO™ Toolkit and GStreamer.
+> OpenVINO™ toolkit and GStreamer.

 ```bash
 sudo apt update